 Direct treatment of livestock waste represents a large untapped pool of low-cost nutrient reductions

 Advances in technology, such as Bion’s, are creating new alternatives that can achieve high-impact, cost-effective and verifiable nutrient reductions from livestock operations.
 Bion’s technology all but eliminates ammonia emissions.
 Moreover, direct animal waste treatment, especially at scale, is much less expensive than recapturing the nutrients after they have escaped to contaminate the environment.
-Many in the livestock industry have recognized their potential to provide large-scale solutions to the problems of excess nutrients.
-In May 2015 at the PA Senate Majority Policy Committee hearing, representatives from the dairy, beef and egg industries gave testimony in support of a market-driven strategy that would engage the industry in a strategy that would speed implementation and reduce taxpayer cost.
+Many in the livestock industry have recognized their potential to provide large-scale solutions to the problems of excess nutrients and support policy changes that would encourage high-impact voluntary solutions from agriculture.

 Recent federal policy guidance from EPA, USDA and Office of Management and Budget, supports a market-based approach to water quality management and highlights the need for a transparent and accountable process that shifts risk from the public.
 A 2015 University of Maryland (UMD) Financing Strategy Report and a 2013 Pennsylvania Legislative Budget and Finance Committee (LBFC) study both demonstrate that a competitive procurement program, open to all sources of verified reductions, will save billions of dollars and accelerate cleanup of our watersheds.
 A verified credit standard was established in 2013/2014, creating a ‘common currency’ to serve as the foundation of a transparent and accountable trading/ procurement program to capture the dramatic savings demonstrated in the Maryland and Pennsylvania studies.